This website will be updated on a regular basis; please check it frequently.

 - You do need internet access to upload an answer file produced using word processing software or hand-written scan/pictures to Canvas (for those students who have approval to do so).

 - Students who have pre-approved accommodations to handwrite or type their exam answers using an alternate word processing software must upload exam answers to Canvas.
-See the Rules and Procedures for taking Remote April 2020 Exams for more details.
+See the Rules and Procedures for taking Remote Summer 2020 Exams for more details.

 - The law school will be making extensive use of Turnitin (academic integrity software) in order to ensure the integrity of our examination process.